-Photons absorbed by a bolometer include the thermal radiation emitted the various optical devices: by telescope, horns and filters.
-They are transformed in heat that propagates to bolometer thermometer the and influence its temperature which is itself measured by the readout electronics.
-Temperatures of all these items must stable enough not to contaminate the scientific signal delivered by the
+Photons absorbed by a bolometer include the thermal radiation emitted by the various optical devices: telescope, horns and filters.
+They are transformed in heat that propagates to the bolometer thermometer and influence its temperature which is itself measured by the readout electronics.
+Temperatures of all these items must be stable enough not to contaminate the scientific signal delivered by the bolometers.
+How this stability is reached is described in Section HFI\cryogenics.

 The bolometer temperature depends also on the temperature of the bolometer plate, on the intensity of the biasing current and on any spurious inputs, such as cosmic rays and mechanical vibrations.
-Such systematics are included in the list of section 2.4.1.\systematics.
+Such systematics are included in a list discussed in Section HFI-Validation.

 Since the bolometer thermometer is part of an active circuitry that also heats it, the response of this system is complex and has to be considered as a whole.
-In addition, due to the modulation of the bias current and to the sampling of the data, a complex time response is expected, which modifies the beam shape resulting from the scanning of point sources.
-Section 2.4.1.\time response is dedicated to the description of the time response.
+In addition, due to the modulation of the bias current and to the sampling of the data, the response signal of the instrument when scanning a point source is still more complex.
+Item in Sub-Section Time\response and Annex HFI\time\response\model dedicated to the description of this time response.

-Figure 2.4.1.1\HFI signal formation: Logic of the formation of the signal in HFI.
+Logic of the formation of the signal in HFI.
 This is an idealized description of the physics that takes place in the instrument.
 The optical power that is absorbed by the bolometers comes from the observed sky and from the instrument itself.
 The bolometers and readout electronics, acting as a single and complex chain, transform this optical power in data that is compressed and transmitted for science data reduction.